ILSI Crop Composition Database

 - Forage samples that were oven dried upon harvest prior to analysis must be identified as such.

 - The complete chain of custody of the samples from harvest to analysis, and the storage conditions of the sample, must be known, but are not submitted as part of the data.

 - The method of pollination for production of seed/fruit samples must be documented and retained, although not submitted as part of the data.

 Sample Analysis Criteria:

 - Samples must be analyzed within 12 months of collection, and must have been kept under the storage conditions mentioned above.

 - Analyses should be conducted by accredited/certified laboratories, or laboratories experienced with the specific analytical methodology.

-- Analyses must be conducted using validated methods using certified or historically verified standards, and the method of analysis must be indicated.
-Standard compendial methods such as those published by Association of Analytical Communities (AOAC), American Association of Cereal Chemists (AACC), American Oil Chemistsí Society (AOCS), International Organization for Standardization (ISO), and United States Pharmacopeia (USP) are considered to be validated.
+- Analyses must be conducted using validated methods using certified or historically verified standards.
+Standard compendial methods such as those published by Association of Analytical Communities (AOAC), American Association of Cereal Chemists (AACC), American Oil Chemists' Society (AOCS), International Organization for Standardization (ISO), and United States Pharmacopeia (USP) are considered to be validated.
 A validated method may also be one that is published and has undergone sufficient testing to ensure the quality, reliability, and consistency of results through the determination of specificity, accuracy, precision, linearity, and robustness.
-The analytical method must be reported using established internal database method codes shown in the ILSI Crop Composition Database Method Listing.

 - Results for each analyte must be reported in the same chemical form in order to ensure that meaningful comparison can be made (e.g. thiamine vs. thiamine hydrochloride).
 Values for chemical forms of an analyte not already included in the database may be considered for inclusion in later versions of the database but must be defined as a separate analyte.
 The analyte name must be reported in the ILSI Crop Composition Database standardized format.